Mutexes and RAII Locks

 Early Unlocking: Shrinking the Critical Section

-std::unique_lock allows you to manually call unlock() before the end of the scope—which is valuable when you need to shrink the critical section.
-The shorter the lock is held, the shorter the wait time for other threads, and the higher the concurrency:
+std::unique_lock allows you to manually call unlock() before the scope ends—this is valuable when you need to shrink the critical section.
+The shorter the lock is held, the shorter other threads wait, and the higher the concurrency:

 {